cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 }
 ```

-This script is executed before the actual upgrade of the Dogus in the old Dogu container.
+This script is executed before the actual upgrade of the Dogu in the old Dogu container.

 ### post-upgrade - Perform actions after the upgrade of a dogu

-The post-upgrade script can be defined as [Exposed Command](../core/compendium_en.md#exposedcommands) in the `dogu.json` of a dogus:
+The post-upgrade script can be defined as [Exposed Command](../core/compendium_en.md#exposedcommands) in the `dogu.json` of a dogu:

 ```json
 {